 We do not require you to take these, however a good performance in the exams may strengthen your application.

-If you are accepted into Graduate studies in our department then we guarantee at least the minimum stipends listed in the Financial Consideration page.
-Master’s students will receive this stipend for a period of two years from their initial registration date; Ph.D. students for a period of four years from this initial date.
+If you are accepted into Graduate studies in our department then we guarantee at least the minimum stipends found on the Funding sections under the MSc, MASc and PhD degree overview pages.
+Master’s students will receive this stipend for a period of two years from their initial registration date; PhD students for a period of four years from this initial date.

 Yes.
 Teaching is considered an enriching part of the Graduate student experience.
-A typical TA (Teaching Assistant) requirement is 9 hours per week in the fall and winter teaching terms, and the payment associated with this contributes to your stipend.
-The 9 hours generally consists of 6 hours face-to-face teaching and 3 hours of preparation/marking time.
+A typical TA (Teaching Assistant) requirement is 10 hours per week in the fall and winter teaching terms, and the payment associated with this contributes to your stipend.
+The 10 hours generally consists of face-to-face teaching and preparation/marking time.
 Scholarship holders (NSERC/OGS/OGSST) are also expected to act as TAs, but typically they are only expected to do 5 hours/week.

 Each year we have between 2 and 5 students who are promoted.